Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2017-09-01-preview/types.md

 * **Discriminator**: type
 ### Base Properties
 * **description**: string: Trigger description.
 * **runtimeState**: 'Disabled' | 'Started' | 'Stopped' (ReadOnly): Indicates if trigger is running or not.
 Updated when Start/Stop APIs are called on the Trigger.
-Possible values include: 'Started', 'Stopped', 'Disabled'
 ### MultiplePipelineTrigger
 #### Properties
 * **pipelines**: [TriggerPipelineReference](#triggerpipelinereference)[]: Pipelines that need to be started.